Prompt-Based Length Controlled Generation with Reinforcement Learning: Appendix

-We provide extra results for Section~\ref{Sec:4.3.3} in Table~\ref{tab:rewards_ext}, which includes the results on both CNNDM and NYT.
+The results are given in Table~\ref{tab:rewards_ext}, which includes the results on both CNNDM and NYT.
 Overall, both BERT or GPT models can achieve similar performance in serving as a trainable reward model.
-Compared to rule-based model, the advantage of BERT or GPT based reward models include a potentially better generalization ability for out-of-domain utterances and no requirement of standard control prompts.
+Compared to rule-based model, the advantage of BERT or GPT based reward models include a potentially better generalization ability for out-of-domain utterances and no requirement of SCPs.